-We face intense competition for qualified personnel from numerous software and other technology companies, particularly with respect to qualified software engineers.
-We may not be able to retain our current key personnel or attract, train, integrate, or retain other highly skilled personnel in the future, and our personnel may not be productive.
+We face intense competition for qualified personnel from numerous software and other technology companies, and we may not be able to retain our current key personnel or attract, train, integrate, or retain other highly skilled personnel in the future.
+Our senior management and other key personnel are all employed on an at-will basis, which means that they could terminate their employment with us at any time, for any reason, and without notice, and we do not maintain any "key-person" life insurance policies.
 We may incur significant costs to attract and retain highly skilled personnel, we may lose employees to our competitors or other technology companies, and our succession plans may be insufficient to ensure business continuity.
 To the extent we move into new geographies, including internationally, we would need to attract and recruit skilled personnel in those areas.

-Volatility, depreciation, or lack of appreciation in our stock price, whether due to broader stock market fluctuations or due to conditions and negative investor sentiment affecting us specifically, may also affect our ability to attract new skilled personnel and retain our key personnel.
+In addition, changes in our management team resulting from the hiring or departure of executives and other changes such as reorganizations of reporting lines of our workforce have resulted, and future personnel changes may result, in increased attrition or reduced productivity of our personnel.
+Volatility, depreciation, or lack of appreciation in our stock price may also affect our ability to attract and retain key personnel.